Live vs Zoom Events

 Free Concert by Student Musicians

-Join students from our Fall 2023 Applied Music classes for a performance in Campus Services Room 130.
+Join students from our Spring 2024 Applied Music classes for a performance in Campus Services Room 130.
 These students, from our own Music program, will share their talents and help you to enjoy a free concert based on campus.

 Contact Professor Dawe at dawebm@sunybroome.edu with any questions